Eyevinn/channel-engine-docs/docs/usage-guide.md

 - `streamSwitchManager`: A reference to a stream switch manager object.
 - `cacheTTL`: Sets the cache-control header TTL.
 Default is 4 sec.
 - `playheadDiffThreshold`: Sets the threshold when starting to adjust tick interval to compensate for playhead drift.
 - `maxTickInterval`: The maximum interval for playhead tick interval.
-Default is 10000 ms.
+Default is 10000 ms. If this value is set.
+It needs to be longer than the segment length of the media used.
+If not set Channel engine will automatically adapt.
 - `cloudWatchMetrics`: Output CloudWatch JSON metrics on console log.
 Default is false.
 - `useDemuxedAudio`: Enable playing VODs with multiple audio tracks.
 Default is false.
 - `alwaysNewSegments`: Force all new HLS media sequences to always contain at least 1 new segment.
 Default is false.